 Government Shutdowns Explained

-Written by Cooper and Friedman on February 5, 2019
+Written by Cooper & Friedman PLLC on February 5, 2019

 Believe it or not, the United States has a long history of government shutdowns dating back as far as 1976.
 While they’re becoming more and more prevalent, there are still many misconceptions surrounding the cause and effects of a government shutdown.
 Here’s what you should know to stay informed: